Background & Philosophy

 The intersection of technology, risk, and business trust.

-Adam Sealey is the Global Chief Information Security Officer at NIKE Inc., responsible for cybersecurity capabilities protecting the company's brands worldwide.
+Adam Sealey is a technology executive and Global Chief Information Security Officer at NIKE Inc., responsible for cybersecurity capabilities protecting the company's brands worldwide.
 He leads Cyber Defense, Security Architecture and Engineering, GRC, and Insider Threat across a global organization.

-Over 13 years at NIKE, Adam built the security program from the ground up as one of its early security engineers, rising through senior director and deputy CISO roles before taking on the CISO position in December 2022.
+Over 13 years at NIKE, Adam built the security program from the ground up as one of its founding members of the security team, rising through senior director and deputy CISO roles before taking on the CISO position in December 2022.
 Before NIKE, he held roles at Lawrence Livermore National Laboratory and Baylor University, where he also taught Data Structures as an adjunct professor of computer science.

-His career spans federal research, higher education, and consumer brand.
-The common thread across all of it: building programs that earn partnership, not just compliance.
-Security that the business actually wants to execute.
+His career spans three sectors: federal research, higher education, and Fortune 100 consumer brand.
+Each a deliberate choice.
+Each an opportunity to build from scratch.
+The common thread across all of it: programs that earn partnership, not just compliance, and security that the business actually wants to execute.

 He holds a Master of Science in Computer Science from Baylor University and carries CISSP and CISM certifications.